How to get residency in Argentina

 Once you apply there is a three-part process that begins with a formal review of your documents to verify that you meet the basic requirements.

 From the time of application to receiving the citizenship can be between 12-24 months, and you are expected to remain in Argentina while it is being processed.
 You can however still leave for holidays and take vacations as long as you are not out of the country for an unreasonably long time.
-There will be at least four to five occasions where you will be expected to present yourself in court as part of your citizenship proceedings.
-So realistically you may have to spend up to four years in the country before receiving the passport.
+Even these timelines are questionable as the reforms have changed how people can apply for citizenship.
+Candidates previously had to go through the court system, but there will now be a citizenship unit within the government that will process the applications.

 Renouncing citizenship in Argentina